sahlet-official/sleeplog/Reserach/ResearchWhenISleep.md

 algorithms.
 Actigraphy is not as accurate as PSG.
 [Full medical post](https://play.google.com/store/apps/details?id=com.urbandroid.sleep).<br>
 Partially, fitness trackers can perform the function of actigraphy.
 Some of them can measure not only the pulse but also<br>
-body temperature, blood oxygenation, and some more narrow physiological parameters.
+body temperature, blood oxygenation, and some more narrow physiological parameters.<br>

-___
+Several world-famous brands produce entire product lines including wearable devices and software apps<br>
+for body parameter tracking.
+Products are equipped with sleep tracking functions.<br>
+Among these brands are [Garmin](https://www.garmin.com/), [Polar](https://www.polar.com/), [Xiaomi Mi Band](https://www.mi.com/global/miband), [Apple Watch](https://www.apple.com/watch/).

 ## Conclusion

 It can be seen from the analysis that applications fixing the moment of falling asleep are presented on the market,<br>